blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 ### Building *trans*-Butadiene

 Run *MacMolPlt*.
-Click on `Builder` $\rightarrow$ `Show Build Tools`.
+Click on `Builder` → `Show Build Tools`.
 Choose `carbon atoms` and set the `coordination number` to `3` (three bonds to an *sp<sup>2</sup>* carbon).
 Then click in the window to build the molecule, A carbon with three connections will appear.
 Then click on one of the connections to add a new carbon.
 When you have added all four carbon atoms, change build the atom to hydrogen and then click on the remaining connections to include C-H bonds.
 Trial and error are your true teachers.

 ```{figure} images/Butadiene1.png
 ---